moinwiki/moin/docs/user/rest.rst

 Admonitions are used as a caution/notification block.

 **Markup**: ::

+ .. caution:: Caution!
+ .. danger:: Danger!
+ .. error:: Error!

  .. note:: This is a paragraph
+ .. admonition:: By the way

 **Result**:

+ .. caution:: Caution!
+ .. danger:: Danger!
+ .. error:: Error!

  .. note:: This is a paragraph
+ .. admonition:: By the way

+**Notes**:
+ - **RSTTODO**: Admonitions are not working.
+Generates: <div class="None"> and <p style="">

 Comments
 ========